 Whatever you are facing right now, it’s okay to call upon God in this way.
 People have done it throughout time.
 He hears us; He desires to know all that is in our hearts.
 But sometimes we have to be broken so that we will look up into His face again.
 A good and loving Father.

-Father in heaven, we love you and we thank you for faithfulness throughout time and even today.
+Father in heaven, we love you and we thank you for your faithfulness throughout time and even today.
 Give us strength to face our enemies, give us strength to continue to fight, give us strength to love all who come in our paths today.
 Thank you for your promises.
 Thank you for your Word.
 Thank you for the Book of Psalms that remind us of your strength and power and faithfulness.
 Amen.